New York Central Mohawk: L-4a, b’s

 50 L-4 locomotives were produced by the Lima Locomotive Works in 1942.
 None of them had booster engines, although they were built to accommodate them should they ever need to start heavy trains, but were never so modified.
 The L-4s were versatile locomotives, with 72" drivers, and worked the heaviest freight and passenger trains during World War II.

 The L-3 and L-4 classes had large tenders riding on two six-wheel trucks that were almost as long as the locomotives hauling them, and were mostly coal space with a capacity of 43 tons; water was taken en route using the tender scoop from track pans and thus the locomotives did not need to have a large on-board water capacity.
 Some L-4s had Scullin Disc drivers.
 The L4a's and L4b's were numbered 3100-3124 and 3125–3149, respectively, and all were equipped with roller bearings on every axle.
 All L-4a's bore the above-described NYC "passenger" logo plates underneath their front smokebox number plates.

-Many L-4 locomotives were fitted with smoke deflectors around 1945/46, after initial delivery in 1942.
+Many L-4 locomotives were fitted with smoke deflectors around 1945/46, after initial delivery in 1942 and ran up to 24,181 miles a month.